NakashimaTakeshi/HF-IGsL/collect_dataset.md

 # Procedure for the collecting data

-This document is to describe how to execute HF-PGM experiment.
+This document is to describe how to collect data for experiment.
 Dataset are collected in Gazebo.

 ## Prerequisite